aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLAM in C++ Applications" h2="Convert SVG to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by all modern web browsers.
+XLAM (Excel Add-in) is a file format used by Microsoft Excel to store macros and other user-defined functions.
+Converting SVG to XLAM allows users to use the SVG image in Excel and to access the macros and functions stored in the XLAM file.

+<h2>How Aspose.Total helps for svg to xlam conversion</h2>

-Converting SVG to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+Converting SVG to XLAM in C++ via Aspose.Total for C++ file format automation libraries is a simple two step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ is a suite of file format APIs for C++ applications.
+It includes APIs for manipulating and converting a wide range of file formats, including PDF, Word, Excel, PowerPoint, Outlook, and more.
+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert Excel spreadsheets.
+With Aspose.Total for C++, developers can easily convert SVG to XLAM in C++ with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}